SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.52_a09dd79.md

 -   Thrown exceptions are displayed.

--   The following information is displayed in the header:

--   Cross links to *Documentation* are added.
+-   -   Cross links to *Documentation* are added.

 -   Abstract classes are displayed in front of the class name.